spack/spack-tutorial/tutorial_environments.rst

 Notice ``mpich`` is now the ``mpi`` dependency for our concretized spec.
 We also see all of its concrete dependencies.

-At this point we only wanted to change the default ``mpi`` provider for packages that depend on ``mpi``.
-An environment can contain many other types of configuration, such as adding custom package repositories and customizing the installation location, compilers, and external packages (see :ref:`configuration section <configs-tutorial>` for more).
-Combinatorial environments can be defined (see :ref:`stacks <stacks-tutorial>`).
-Workflows for CI and software development, as described in the :ref:`developer workflows
-<developer-workflows-tutorial>` tutorial, can also be configured.
+We've only scratched the surface here by changing the default of the ``mpi`` provider for packages depending on ``mpi``.
+There are many other customizations you can make to an environment.
-More links are provided at the end of this tutorial section.
+Refer to the links at the end of this section for more information.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Reconcretizing the environment